-As owners of a Kern River campground that is bordered by the Sequoia National Forest, we are seeing this ‘not my problem’ mentality daily and we will not give up on people, and believe we need to give more attention to this issue!
-Everyone needs to be aware of the harm caused to our wildlife, animals, and beautiful outdoor spaces so that they can choose to do better.
+As owners of a Kern River campground that is bordered by Sequoia National Forest , we see this ‘not my problem’ mentality daily and we will not give up on our fellow humans!
+More attention needs to be focused on caring for our public lands.
+And, all users of public lands need to know the harm caused to wildlife, animals, and beautiful outdoor spaces when users leave trash behind.

 We want each of our guests to feel confident that they are guaranteed a beautiful riverside site at our Kern River campground!
-We all need to work hard to maintain our pristine, resource protected river corridor to ensure we all get a beautiful campsite.
-This means being responsible for cleaning up our own trash!
+We all need to work to maintain our pristine river corridor to ensure beautiful spaces to relax in.
+This means being responsible for cleaning up your own trash.

 What Is Micro-Trash?

 Micro-trash is small bits of waste or trash that is disposed of into our natural environment, which is dangerous to local wildlife when digested, and can lead to health issues for these animals.
 Yes, animals eat your trash!